ChrischanChrisch/Classifier---pretrained-Model/readme.txt

-# Image Classification with pretrained model using tensorflow and keras
+## Image Classification with pretrained model using tensorflow and keras

+You can run the jupyter notebook or use the python scripts.